jmaloneytrevetts/Basic-Shopify-API/README.md

 A simple, tested, API wrapper for Shopify using Guzzle.
 It supports both the REST and GraphQL API provided by Shopify, and basic rate limiting abilities.
 It contains helpful methods for generating a installation URL, an authorize URL (offline and per-user), HMAC signature validation, call limits, and API requests.
 It works with both OAuth and private API apps.

 This library required PHP >= 7.
-This is Jess's Fork
+This is Jess's Fork!

 ## Installation